redboul/blogpost/bonita-documentation-update.md

 ### tl;dr

-At Bonitasoft, developpers are writing the product documentation but the current documentation tool is based on Drupal a CMS plaftorm.
+At Bonitasoft, developpers are writing the product documentation.
+But current documentation tool is based on Drupal a CMS plaftorm.
 However, this tool is not meant to be used be developpers.
-Developpers usually like to have hands dirty and in the engine and it is not what Drupals offers.
+Developpers usually like to have dirty hands and in the engine and it is not what Drupals offers.

-As developpers, we decided to take the hand on the documentation tool and we wanted it to have the features we use daily like continuous integration, source code mamangement to name a few.
+We, therefore, decided to take the hand on the documentation tool.
+We wanted it to have the features we use daily:
+* Pull Request
+* Review by pair
+* Continuous Integration
+* Versioning
+* Hosted on GitHub
+* Possible to open to contributors (internal or external)

-At first, we thought of
-Looking for a new magical documentation site/framework/tool/potatoe that meets every requirement is quite difficult.
+At first, we looked for a new documentation site/framework/tool/potatoe that would allow us to do all of this.
+We failed (maybe we are quite demandine...)
-We have therefore... created a new one!
+We have decided to creat a one!

 ## Motivation